ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 ## Introduction

-S-expressions is a popular text serialization format among the OCaml community.
+S-expressions are a popular text serialisation format among the OCaml community.
 In the same way that JSON or YAML can be used to **pass structured data** between various components in a web-based context, S-expressions often fill the same role within an OCaml-to-OCaml context.
-The S-expression format isn't limited to OCaml and is quite old, it was invented for the Lisp language.
+The S-expression format isn't limited to OCaml and is quite old, as it was invented for the Lisp language.

-The [`sexplib`](https://github.com/janestreet/sexplib) created by Jane Street provides support for S-expression in OCaml.
+The [`sexplib`](https://github.com/janestreet/sexplib) created by Jane Street provides support for S-expressions in OCaml.
 It was developped to provide support for S-expression to [Base](https://github.com/janestreet/base) and [Core](https://github.com/janestreet/core).
-However, S-expressions serialization does not depend on these packages.
+However, S-expressions serialisation does not depend on these packages.
 In this tutorial, we only use `sexplib`.
-You can install it using Opam.
+You can install it using opam.
 ```shell
 $ opam install sexplib
 ```

-## S-Expression format
+## S-Expression Format

 S-expressions are represented as **nested lists** surrounded by parenthesis.
 Each element of the list can be either an **atom** or another nested list.
 The format of an S-expression follows a specific structure, which is crucial to understand when manipulating S-expressions.